Top of main content

 But the crisis has also given business leaders a chance to think: about how to future-proof their business and about the mark they want to leave on the world.
 They are realising it isn’t the time to put D&I efforts on the backburner; it’s the perfect moment to ramp them up.

 “Now, more than ever, businesses need to be open to new approaches, new ideas and new perspectives,” says Emma Gange, Head of HR at HSBC Global Private Banking.
-“Diversity and inclusion is absolutely key to how you retain and engage not just your staff but also your clients, customers and stakeholders.
+“Diversity and inclusion is absolutely key to how you retain and engage not just your staff but also your clients, clients and stakeholders.
 It should be front and centre.”

 Diversity and inclusivity isn’t just a “nice to have”; it’s a moral imperative and a commercial advantage.
 US-based consulting firm McKinsey’s Diversity Wins report shows that diverse companies outperform their industry peers on profitability.
 They’re also more innovative, more creative and they make better, bolder decisions.
 Diversity and inclusion is an “essential enabler of recovery, resilience and reimagination,” according to the authors.2